 If you need a lawyer, contact the SC Bar’s Lawyer Referral Service at 1-800-868-2284 between 9 a.m. and 5 p.m. weekdays.
 The service offers referrals based on the type of law and your location.
 Each participating lawyer agrees to charge no more than $50 for an initial 30-minute consultation.
 If the consultation extends past the 30 minutes or you hire the lawyer to represent you, the lawyer will charge you his or her normal fees.
 The lawyers with this service do not take pro bono cases.

 You can also request a referral online.

-Most courts in South Carolina are currently closed to the public.
 For more information on court operations, contact information and procedures for working with the various courts during this time, visit the S.C.
 Judicial Branch’s COVID-19 website.